Chapter Sixty One

 Our first stop is the Nyonindo, the women's temple.
 Originally there were seven different mountain trails leading into Koyasan and consequently seven entrances to the sacred mountain.
 Before 1872, women were not allowed to enter Koya-town, yet there were many women that practiced Shingon Buddhism.
 As a result, temples at each of these seven entrances were built for the specific purpose of housing women on their pilgrimage to Koyasan.
 Nyonindo is the only women's temple that still remains.
 Nice to see the Japanese have moved beyond the 'women in their place' attitude, they caught on in 1872, about the time the US got rid of slavery.

 Another stop is the Tokugawa Mausoleum, built in 1643 by Shogun Tokugawa Iemitsu, the third generation Shogun of the Tokugawa family.
 Janah says the architecture is representative of the style from the Edo period, beats me, it looks Japanese.
-The interior of the buildings are decorated in lacquered wood with gold leaf, extensive ornamentation and murals, they do love their art.
+The interiors of the buildings are decorated in lacquered wood with gold leaf, extensive ornamentation and murals, they do love their art.

 The Reihokan Museum was built in 1921 to prevent cultural assets from being damaged and to establish a central place for them to be viewed by the public.
 A few hundred of the thousands of art works in the collection have been registered as cultural assets or national treasures.